BHoM/documentation/docs/DevOps/Code Compliance and CI/Compliance Checks/Project-References-and-Build-Paths.md

 In order to prevent duplicate DLLs, some of which may be out of date, being placed in your repositories `Build` folder, and risk ending up in your Assesmblies folder run building `BHoM_UI`, the `copy local` property for all BHoM references should be set to `false`.

 This check will also ensure this and flag any DLLs which do not have their `copy local` property set to `false`.

+#### Exemptions

+References can be set to `copy local true` if the project file is within the `.ci/unit-tests` folder path.
+DLLs referenced for NUnit unit tests require the DLLs to be copied locally and so this is valid.

 ### Specific Version